 If the light stays on or comes on while you are driving, you may have a problem with the electrical charging system.
-It could indicate that you have a loose generator drive belt or another electrical problem.
+It could indicate that you have an electrical problem.
 Have it checked right away.
 Driving while this light is on could drain your battery.